 @ Xocchel – Church of Xocchel -as you can see here is a perfect example of what I found a recurrent theme in these towns, the church close to a large field which is normally used as a soccer field and a basketball court.
 It’s fascinating.

 Now, here below a precious town however, there is a small detail that you must forgive me!
 I cannot recall nor find out the name!
 Can you believe that?
 Probably I was so busy taking pictures that I totally forgot to write down the name and I didn’t manage to find it not even with the help of my friend Mr Google! so sorry, but isn’t it a beauty!? if you happen to pass by and get the name, please let me know.
 You could tell it has just been through a face lift, at least the main square, huge. with a basketball court, benches, a huge space and a beautiful church, as you can see in the next few pictures. it’s right before reaching Hocaba’

 And then we proceed further. to Hocaba’

 @ Hocaba’ – Church

-The town of Homun and the next one, name Cuzama’ became very popular for the little motor rack-show that bring you to visit the hundreds of beautiful ceontes in the surrounding area, for a few dollars.
+The town of Homun and the next one, name Cuzama’ became very popular for the little motor rack-show that bring you to visit the hundreds of beautiful cenotes in the surrounding area, for a few dollars.
 It is an experience I would recommend.

-In fact if you are driving around Yucatan you definitely cannot miss a refreshing stop in a cenote.
+In fact, if you are driving around Yucatan you definitely cannot miss a refreshing stop in a cenote.
 I am sure you will agree with me.
-Here is where my young guide took me with its motorized rickshaw for about 25 usd.
+Here is where my young guide took me with its motorized rickshaw for about 25 USD.
 It was just a couple of our tour because I was running out of time, but this is in the heart of what is called Ruta de los cenotes, (route of the Cenotes) and they basically know every inch of this region and know where to take you.
-You can even spend the entire day browsing this precious water sources.
+You can even spend the entire day browsing these precious water sources.
 I am also planning to go back and discover more for you. (and for me too)